jclifton333/V-learning/README.md

 # V-learning

-### Method
+This repo hosts code for a research project on using bootstrapping to approximate Thompson sampling in model-free reinforcement learning.

-Source code implements the V-learning method described in [Luckett et al.](https://arxiv.org/pdf/1611.03531.pdf), with the option to use bootstrap Thompson sampling (`bts`), in which the terms in the sum in the estimating equation that is solved to estimate the V-function are perturbed by Exponential(1) random variables.
+`src` implements the V-learning method described in [Luckett et al.](https://arxiv.org/pdf/1611.03531.pdf), with the additional option to use bootstrap Thompson sampling.
+In this case, the terms in the sum in the estimating equation used to estimate the V-function are perturbed by Exponential(1) random variables.

 ### Running simulations